umd-db/cmsc424-fall2025/project3/README.md

 ### First Function
 Implement the `LeafNode::toBytes` function that serializes a `LeafNode` into a byte array.
 This byte array will then be written to disk.
 The format of the serialization is described in the comments of the `LeafNode::toBytes` function.
 For an example of how a node is written to disk, see `InnerNode::toBytes`.

-Implement the `LeafNode::fromBytes` function that reads a `LeafNode` from a page.
-The format of the serialization is described in the comments of the `LeafNode::toBytes` function.
+Implement the `LeafNode::fromBytes` function that deserializes a `LeafNode` from a page.
+You should refer to the `LeafNode::toBytes` function for the format of the serialization.
 For an example on how to read a node from disk, see `InnerNode::fromBytes`.

 Our implementation of B+ trees assumes that inner nodes and leaf nodes can be serialized on a single page.
 You do not have to support nodes that span multiple pages.